 First Night Tour: I only took an apple and 1 bottle of water with us on the trip as I thought with such a long tour we would probably stop somewhere very quickly halfway through for a toilet break and I could pick up something there.
 We didn’t stop and spent the majority of the time on and off the bus.

-Second Night Tour: We stopped a place that sold coffee and basic snacks but we had forgotten to take money as the night before there was no need for any.
+Second Night Tour: We stopped at a place that sold coffee and basic snacks but we had forgotten to bring money as the night before there was no need for any.
 On that night I had packed just about enough to feed the whole bus.

 2: Go to the toilet at the terminal

 First Night Tour: We were warned when we arrived at the bus station in Reykjavik that there would be no toilets on our stops that night and that if we needed to go it would be a good idea to go then.
 Take the opportunity to go there if you even slightly need to go before northern light hunting.

 Second Night Tour: On the second night when we stopped at the little kiosk, it did have a toilet but there were around 6 full-size buses there at the same time as us so it was very lucky that we had already gone at the terminal while waiting for our bus.
 One lady said it was a huge line to use it.

 3: Take money